 Small Contractor Participation Assistance Program

 The purpose of the Small Contractor Participation Assistance Program is to ensure full opportunity for participation by small contractors in certain public works projects involving a contract or aggregated multiple contracts with an estimated cost of more than $1 million.
 Designated staff members of the Texas Facilities Commission (TFC) are available to provide general information about the program as well as technical assistance for building construction projects managed by TFC.
-Efforts are currently underway to determine the additional measures needed for development and implementation of other program requirements such as:

 During the construction solicitation and award process for each building project, TFC staff will provide technical assistance pertaining to: